dxps/cognify/web-ui/README.md

-# Cognify :: The Web UI part
+# Cognify :: Web UI

-This is the Web interface for the Cognify project.
+This is the Web interface part of the Cognify project.

 <br/>